 The survival rate of UK start-ups is pretty low, and success and failure are typically divided by a very thin line.
-As a serial entrepreneur, I know that better than most – which is why I’ve already shared If you are starting a business – here’s how NOT to fail, which includes 10 real-world tips on how to ensure your business has the best possible chance of success.
+As a serial entrepreneur, I know that better than most – which is why I’ve already shared in this earlier post: If you are starting a business – here’s how NOT to fail, which includes 10 real-world tips on how to ensure your business has the best possible chance of success.

 But the truth is, it takes a lot more than 10 tips to steer your company in the right direction.
 So on that note, here are some more key pieces of advice that apply to all new business owners.
 If you want to make sure your business does not fail, you absolutely need to follow these tips.